Sniffleupagus/pwnagotchi_plugins/README.md

 plugin handlers again.
 So either voice.py or view.py needs to be modified anyway.
 The plugin will work without modified code, but the headline will get overwritten with a canned message after a few seconds.

+# speak_to_me.py
+Uses text to speech to announce pwning events.
+Requires espeak-ng for TTS ('sudo apt install espeak-ng').

 # tweak_view.py

 Edit the UI on the fly.
 It is a terrible user interface.
 You can break things.
 But move user interface elements